sepidehfat/Vertical-Federated-Learning/README.md

 pipenv install -r requirements.txt python run_vfl_basic_model.py
 ```
 The above command runs the VFL model for four clients without client dropout.
-In order to change the number of clients, change the default_organization_num variable in run_vfl_basic_model.py.
+In order to change the number of clients, change the `default_organization_num` variable in `run_vfl_basic_model.py`.
 For random client drop out patterns, change the dropout_probability variable, and for changing the number of clients, default_organization_num variable in the run_vfl_base_model_with_random_client_dropouts.py file and run the below command.
 ```
 python run_vfl_base_model_with_random_client_dropouts.py
 ```